Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 ---

 We are improving this app for the Minecraft PE players.
-We are developing voice chat.
-One-Key to create a PE server.
-These will be free.
+One-Key key create PE servers, voice chat features are in development.These will be free.

-Welcome your feedback.
+Welcome your questions, comments, suggestions.